awsdocs/amazon-kendra-developer-guide/doc_source/API_ListGroupsOlderThanOrderingId.md

 Required: Yes

  ** [MaxResults](#API_ListGroupsOlderThanOrderingId_RequestSyntax) **   <a name="Kendra-ListGroupsOlderThanOrderingId-request-MaxResults"></a>
- The maximum results shown for a list of groups that are mapped to users before a given ordering or timestamp identifier\.
+ The maximum number of returned groups that are mapped to users before a given ordering or timestamp identifier\.
 Type: Integer
 Valid Range: Minimum value of 1\.
 Maximum value of 10\.
 Required: No

  ** [NextToken](#API_ListGroupsOlderThanOrderingId_RequestSyntax) **   <a name="Kendra-ListGroupsOlderThanOrderingId-request-NextToken"></a>
- The next items in the list of groups that go beyond the maximum\.
+ If the previous response was incomplete \(because there is more data to retrieve\), Amazon Kendra returns a pagination token in the response\.
+You can use this pagination token to retrieve the next set of groups that are mapped to users before a given ordering or timestamp identifier\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 800\.
 Required: No